mtwharmby/definitions/manual/source/classes/overview.rst

 :NeXus Definition Language:
-    :ref:`NXDL` is used to describe the components in the NeXus Base Classes, as well as application and contributed definitions.
+    :ref:`NXDL` is used to describe the components in the NeXus Base Classes, as well as interfaces, application and contributed definitions.
     The intent of NXDL is to provide a :index:`rules-based method <rules; NXDL>`
     for defining a NeXus data file that is